The Best Baby Bottle 2021

 Avent makes two types of baby bottles: Anti Colic with AirFree Vent and Natural.
 The big difference between the bottles is their nipples.
 The Natural is breast-shaped plus it has “Comfort Petals,” which are supposed to make the nipple softer and more flexible.
 The Anti Colic version has a one piece vent to keep air out.
 FYI: you can’t use the Natural nipples on the Anti Colic bottles or visa versa.

-Lest you thing the Natural bottles aren’t “anti colic,” never fear.
-The nipple itself has a twin valve, anti-colic system to keep baby from ingesting too much air by pulling air away.
-Regardless, both types are compatible with Avent’s breast pump, the Comfort Double (our review of that pump is here).
+Lest you think the Natural bottles aren’t “anti colic,” never fear.
+The nipple itself has a twin valve, anti-colic system to keep baby from ingesting too much air.
+Regardless, both types are compatible with Avent’s breast pump, the Comfort Double.
 While the Anti Colic and the Natural are available in the BPA-free plastic, only the Natural comes in a glass version.

-Avent bottles are priced in the middle of the pack for baby bottles—if you find them pricey, there is some good news: they go on sale frequently.
+Prices vary depending on the number of bottles, size and type (but generally they are priced in the middle of the pack).
+If you find them pricey, there is some good news: they go on sale frequently.

 Avent bottles are perhaps the most popular baby bottles on the market today, along with Dr. Brown’s.
 Many parents swear by them for reducing colic and gas and being easy to clean (easier than the multi-piece Dr. Brown’s bottles).
 Feedback from readers is excellent.

 The biggest complaint about Avent: the measurement markings on the side rub off after a few months of use.
-This understandably frustrates parents who’ve shelled out $7 a bottle, only to discover it’s now hard to measure out formula and water.
+This understandably frustrates parents who’ve shelled out this much per bottle, only to discover it’s now hard to measure out formula and water.

 Overall, these complaints are minor compared to the effusive praise the bottles receive from readers.
 We highly recommend them.